 Just like Hublot keeps exploiting its still financially successful Big Bang design, Corum keeps digging a vein of gold of its own.
 Offering the same easily recognizable design as the rest of the family, the new Admiral’s Cup Challenge 44 Black (ref.
 753.691.93/F371 AN32) automatic chronograph follows the current trend of making watches that aren’t just bigger and bolder, but also can deliver your personal statement with a bit of arrogance.

 The new addition to the series is the 44mm Challenge 44 Black model that features a PVD-coated dodecagonal stainless steel case, which is adorned with a fixed red gold bezel and an oversized winding crown.

-The same noble metal is used to decorate the dial, starting with all six hands –including the finely wrought central seconds hand with Corum’s trademark Key– and company’s logo at 12 o’clock and ending with the hour markers.
+The same noble metal decorates the dial, starting with all six hands –including the finely wrought central seconds hand with Corum’s trademark Key– and company’s logo at 12 o’clock and ending with the hour markers.

-The dial looks just beautiful and its high-contrast display is just great, but Corum’s designers would rather produce the hour markers in color (like it was done in some other versions.)
+The dial looks just beautiful and its high-contrast display is just great, but Corum’s designers would rather produce the hour markers in color.

 You see, the 12 tiny marks on the timepiece’s bezel flange are not just funny pictograms, but are in fact international maritime signal flags that are meant to say “1, 2, 3, 4 … 12” to those who understand the code.

 The problem is that, looking at the dial, you can’t tell the “1” from “2”, “4” from “8”, “6” from “7”, and “11” from “12”.
 In reality, the “1” looks like a white pennant with a red dot on it and the “2” is a blue pennant with a white dot; the “4” is a red pennant with a white cross on it and the “8” is vice-versa.
 You get the idea.